Ronn Moss: The Bold and the Beautiful and other acting work

 The Bold and the Beautiful was a very popular prime-time show in much of Europe; in 2010, Moss was a participant in the Italian version of Dancing with the Stars, finishing second with his partner Sara Di Vaira.

 On August 11, 2012, it was announced that Moss would exit The Bold and the Beautiful, after having played the character of Ridge Forrester for 25 years.
 He made his last appearance on September 14, 2012.

 In 2014, Moss appeared on Celebrity Wife Swap along with fellow soap star, General Hospital’s Tyler Christopher.

 On May 12, 2014, Moss, along with his band, appeared on the ABC daytime soap opera General Hospital as part of the 2014 Nurses' Ball, where they performed their hit single "Baby Come Back".

 In 2015, he played the character of Ian in the Flemish soap Familie.

 Ronn played the role of John Blackwell on the digital soap The Bay, and as one of its producers shared in the four Daytime Emmys it received for Outstanding Daytime Digital Drama Series.

+In September 2025 Moss was announced as part of the cast of Dutch television show Kees Flodder (part of the Flodder franchise).